runvnc/babel-changed/README.md

 This runs babel on files that have been modified since the last run only.
 It uses `file-entry-cache`.
-The first run will have no modification times saved yet so it will run on all files.  _Note: To delete the file stat cache so that the next run will includes all files, use the command `babel-changed --reset`._
+The first run will have no modification times saved yet so it will run on all files.  _Note: To delete the file stat cache so that the next run will include all files, use the command `babel-changed --reset`._

 This is just an alternative to using `--watch` for weird people like me that never got in the habit of doing that.